 She even has a final checklist at the bottom that lists tasks to complete right before walking out the door, such as watering the plants, turning off lights, taking her house key off the keychain, storing the rest of her keys in a desk drawer, and other last-minute to-dos that she doesn’t want to forget—or worry about later (like whether she left the garage door open).

 When asked about luggage, Hurley only packs a carry-on bag and a personal item to avoid checked-bag fees and to speed up her travel time both before and after the flight.
 No need to check the bag ahead of time, no risk of lost luggage, no waiting at the baggage carousel.
-If you struggle to fit everything in one bag and regularly find yourself having to sit on your suitcase to get the zipper to just…go…one…more…inch, we recommend investing in packing cubes.
+If you struggle to fit everything in one bag and regularly find yourself having to sit on your suitcase to get the zipper to just…go…one…more…inch, we recommend reading up on how to pack light and also investing in packing cubes.
 These simple inventions are a godsend and can help you fit everything inside in the most efficient way possible (without having to sacrifice that extra sweater.)

 She did say that whenever given the option to check her bag at the gate for free, she always accepts.
 It gets her earlier boarding than she might’ve had already and also frees her hands during a layover.
 “I can’t tell you how many times I’ve been glad I had checked my bag at the gate as I was running through the airport to catch my connecting flight,” she says.
 Just don’t forget to move any important documents or medications into your carry-on item in case your bag gets lost (and you may not have heard, but they don’t want you to check any spare lithium batteries either.)